akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 Reference nodes have the type name "ReferenceNode" and contains the following members:

 * `ref`: string name of the node that's referenced.

+## Transform Node

+Transform nodes have the type string "TransformNode" and contains the following members:

+* `transformList`: array of transforms to apply.
+The matrices for the transforms provided are multiplied in reverse order given (i.e. in logical transform order), starting from the identity matrix.
+Each member of the array has the following elements:
+	* `type`: the type of transform.
+May be `Rotate`, `Scale`, `Translate`, or `Matrix`.
+	* `value`: the value of transform based on the type:
+		* `Rotate`: array of 3 floats for the X, Y, and Z rotation in degrees.
+		* `Scale`: array of 3 floats for the scale value along the X, Y, and Z axes.
+		* `Translate`: array of 3 floats for the translation along X, Y, and Z.
+		* `Matrix`: a 4x4 array of floats for a matrix.
+Each inner array is a column of the matrix.
+* `children`: an array of child nodes.
+Each element is an object with the following elements:
+	* `type`: the name of the node type.
+	* Remaining members depend on the value of `nodeType`.

 # Scene